AnuchitPrasertsang/Golang-Challenge-1/README.md

 ## Here is what to do

+_Do the following only on 14th and 15th of the month, not before._

 1. Fork this repository
 2. Copy the sample folder `example/` to `solution-firstname_middlename_lastname`
 3. Edit the `README.md` file and type a good description about your solution and about yourself